awkena/panGenomeBreedr/docs/reference/pg_variant_impact_summary.md

-# Get variant statistics stored in the pangenome database based on mutation impact.
+# Summarize variant mutation impacts per chromosome (online)

 This function connects to the public panGenomeBreedr API and summarizes the distribution of mutation impacts across chromosomes.